Preparing Fish for Winter with Food

 When the fall season arrives, your first duty to your fish is to watch the water temperature.

-The time between now and then (from 65°F to 55°F), we can help fish prepare for their deep sleep of winter.
-Feeding with a low temp fish food sparingly in the fall gives them some supplemental energy.
+We can help fish prepare for their deep sleep of winter.
+Feeding them a low temp fish food in the fall gives them some supplemental energy.
 Plus with a lower protein level, it’s easier for the fish to digest quickly.
 Low temp fish food also helps give your fish a little more bulk to battle the winter.
-Low temp food is a great way to start feeding your fish in the spring too (by spring I mean water temperatures above 55°F).
+Low temp food is a great way to start feeding your fish in the spring too (by spring I mean water temperature is sustained above 55°F).

-It’s important not to overfeed with low temp food, however!
-Since it has less protein, that means more waste for your water.
+But don't be tempted to overfeed with low temp food!
+We still want to limit the waste in the pond.
 And if you’ve ever paid attention to any of our advice, you know that more waste means more algae!
+Feed them a few times a week, no more than what they will eat in a minute or two.

 Stop in Cool Ponds for Low Temp fish food and a thermometer or shop our online store here.